 There are some aids to help with anxiety.

 This Purr Pillow by Petstages is a soothing and comforting cat toy.

 The toy has a touch activated purr to help soothe anxious cats.
 The purr lasts about two minutes.

-The purr mechanism can be removed for laundering the fabric shell.
-If the outer shell gets grubby I would suggest giving it a quick handwash rather than using the washing machine.
-Things last longer when they are hand washed.
+To launder the fabric shell, the purr mechanism can be removed.
+If the outer shell gets grubby, I would suggest giving it a quick handwash rather than using the washing machine.
+Things last longer when they are hand-washed.